 Many disability policies end as soon as you stop work whether it’s time off to take care of a family member, to develop your career or worst yet because you are laid off.
 IEEE members can continue their coverage for up to 180 days to take a leave of absence or in the event of a layoff.
 Leaves must be authorized in writing and all other conditions of coverage must be met.

-Plus, now a 30% premium credit, extended through 11/1/22, will apply to all premium contributions due.
-If plan experience warrants, the trustee may grant premium credits that can reduce your cost to renew coverage.
+Plus, a 30% premium credit, currently applies to all premium contributions due.
+If experience warrants, the trustee may grant future premium credits that can reduce your cost to renew coverage.

 Waiver of Premium